 Can I run my franchise as an incorporated business?

-As an accountant you are not permitted to operate as a traditional incorporated business, but as a CPA qualified accountant regulated by CPA Ontario, you are able to operate as an Incorporated Professional.
+As an accountant you are not permitted to operate as a traditional incorporated business, but as a CPA qualified accountant regulated by the CPA, you are able to operate as an Incorporated Professional.
 Franchisees may start as a Sole Proprietor before becoming an Incorporated Professional or start as an Incorporated Professional from the outset, whichever is the most tax efficient route.